eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 #### Programming Language
 Node.js\*

+[//]: # (Tudor, where are we viewing the Plotly graph?
+Are we connected to the board via HMDI?)

 In this accelerometer tutorial you'll learn to:

 1. Prepare the DE10-Nano development board to host the accelerometer application

 1. Build and install the MRAA and UPM libraries on the de10-nano board.
+[//]: # (Dalon added mraa and upm to the SD card... although neither include Java.
+May not need to opkg the mraa & upm libaries?
+How does affect the tutorial steps?
+No need to build and install mraa and upm libraries?
+What can we say about these libraries on the SD Card?)

 1. Setup a basic Express.js webserver
-This webserveruses WebSockets to push live data captured from the accelerometer to the client's browser.
+This webserver uses WebSockets\* to push live data captured from the accelerometer to the client's browser.

 1. Generate a real-time plot using Plotly\*
 The Plotly\* graphing library is used to visualize the data in the form of a real-time plot.
 The page is accessible from almost any browser/device combo.